shelleyloosespatience/WallpaperEngine/README.md

-## ColorWall - A Live Wallpaper APP in rust with autowallpapers
+## ColorWall - A Live Wallpaper APP in rust with AutoScraping & Free everything
 ## Build for fun, but yes it does exactly what it should
 ### - By Laxenta Inc @shelleyloosespatience
 [![Build](https://github.com/shelleyloosespatience/WallpaperEngine/actions/workflows/build.yml/badge.svg)](https://github.com/shelleyloosespatience/WallpaperEngine/actions/workflows/build.yml)